svodnik/ajaxproxy/README.md

   };
 ```

-   6. Deploy changes to Heroku.
+   5. In your browser, return to your Heroku Dashboard, click Deploy, then follow the steps to deploy your customized code from your local machine to Heroku.

-   7. In the front-end code for your app, rewrite the URL in your ajax request to use your Heroku proxy app as the base URL.
+   6. In the front-end code for your app, rewrite the URL in your ajax request to use your Heroku proxy app as the base URL.

 ## Example
 The following code uses the U.S. [National Park Service API]().